khoelck0315/khoelck0315/README.md

 - 🌱 I’m currently learning ...
 C#
 - 💞️ I’m looking to collaborate on ...
 Any web projects involving PHP/Laravel, or any .NET projects.

+# My Current PHP projects
+- Expanding my laravel-portfolio page to add more content.
+And eventually, a blog.

 # My Current .NET Projects
 - A parental control application for windows using a windows service with a WPF frontend to control screen time.
 - A kid-safe Chromium based browser written in .NET